This website complements our articles in Library Trends Vol. 71, No. 2, 2022.

 [2] Buchel, O., Coleman, A. (2022).
 Statistical Essay on Diversity in the Library Professions Compared to Other Occupations in the United States of America.
 Library Trends.
 Vol. 71, No. 2, pp. 303-337.

-Library managers and researchers need to consider a diversity dimensions beyond just race and gender for understanding and increasing diversity in libraries (Coleman, 2022).
+Library managers and researchers need to consider diversity dimensions beyond just race and gender for understanding and increasing diversity in libraries (Coleman, 2022).
 Data science based on statistical reasoning and complexity science improves the validity, reliability, and applicability of diversity research and management in libraries (Buchel and Coleman 2022).

 Library literature on diversity often uses race, ethnicity, and employment data from the U.S. Census Bureau or Bureau of Labor Statistics.
 This data is often cited or copied without considering other occupations, population differences like age, income, education, disabilities, foreign born, technology access, geographic regions, and temporal aspects.
 Averages and percentages provide an illusion of evidence and rationality.
 They hinder insights about relationships, patterns, and trends.